Photography Bookshelf

 -

-William Eggleston – William Eggleston’s Guide The book that redefined color photography—everyday Memphis made poetic.
+William Eggleston – William Eggleston’s Guide The book that turned everyday color into art.
+Memphis streets, light, and corners—ordinary scenes made strange and poetic.

 -